-13 May Canned Heat-Andrea Shear, Brian Williams, Chris Donnelly, Jay Torres, Maya Peterpaul, Roger Betka, Tasha Kusama
+13 May Canned Heat-Andrea Shear, Brian Williams, Emily Casares, Chris Donnelly, Jay Torres, Maya Peterpaul, Roger Betka, Tasha Kusama

 Exhibition: July 5 – 28th, 2019